symbiont-me/symbiont/README.md

 # Symbiont - An Open Source Self-hosted RAG App 🌐

-Welcome to Symbiont, the premier RAG (Retrieval Argument Generation)-based application designed for secure, self-hosted deployment on personal or organizational servers.
+Welcome to Symbiont, a free and open-source tool designed for researchers and journalists to efficiently search and analyse large volumes of text.
+Utilitising advanced vector-based search and retrieval argument generation, Symbiont enables users to uncover relevant information, draw connections between disparate data, and synthesize coherent narratives from extensive text sources.
+Symbiont aims to enhance research quality by minimising errors, and increasing efficiency, thereby saving time.
+Symbiont can be fully sel-hosted, addressing privacy conccerns by giving users complete control over their data.
 Built with privacy and user control in mind, Symbiont ensures that sensitive data is managed securely without requiring transmission to third-party servers, except when interacting with LLM (Large Language Model) providers such as OpenAI or Anthropic.
-Symbiont is a free and Open Source alternative to https://jenni.ai/ and https://paperpal.com/ (we are a few features behind).

 ## Use Cases 🛠️